Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% endhighlight %}

 <p>The colour scheme we pick is dictated by the Tmux THEME variable.
 If the
-THEME is 'THEME='dark', we choose a dark colour scheme (in my case zenburn), otherwise we go with a light one (in my case seoul256-light):</p>
+THEME is 'THEME=dark', we choose a dark colour scheme (in my case zenburn), otherwise we go with a light one (in my case seoul256-light):</p>

 {% highlight vim %}